 5. Leverage the Power of Your Brand

 Your employer brand is a powerful tool to connect with and recruit the best candidates.
-In a job market where candidates can pick and choose the companies they want to work for, a strong employer brand that promotes your values and ideals can deliver competitive advantage.
+In a job market where candidates can pick and choose the companies, they want to work for, a strong employer brand that promotes your values and ideals can deliver a competitive advantage.

 6. Reach out to young professionals.

 The age gap in finance is concerning to many industry leaders, and rightfully so.
 If younger professionals don’t step up, the talent gap in industries like financial planning and insurance will continue to grow.
 Use these strategies to reach the younger generation:

 - Partner with colleges and tech schools to connect with recent college grads for job opportunities or apprenticeships.

 - Use social media to spread the word about your open positions.

 - Implement mobile applications and job search capabilities.

 - Demonstrate efficient use of current technology.

 Perhaps the best piece of advice we can offer for recruiting in a tight job market is this: recruit everywhere, all the time.